le coup de barre du dejeuner

 As for the 4 PM coffee, it might disrupt your sleep.
 Consider smart alternatives: green tea, with its L-theanine, offers focus without the jitters.
 Peppermint or licorice herbal teas are also excellent options for a vitality boost.

 Tired of that mental fog weighing down your afternoons?
 I propose a challenge: a two-week commitment to regain control.
-It will require discipline and consistency, the only path to lasting results.
+It will require discipline and consistency, the only path to sustainable results.
 It’s a promise.

 Your daily game plan